We may get commissions for purchases made through links in this post.

 You can also use fresh ginger, roughly chopped in about the same amount as you would use of the paste.
 The paste reduces your chopping time, and still tastes wonderful but if you can get fresh ginger and prefer working from scratch, go for it.

-You’ll also need a blender or food processor.
-We used the Ninja Food Chopper because it does a great job and super easy to use and clean.
+You’ll need a blender or food processor.
+I use the Ninja Food Chopper because it does a great job and super easy to use and clean.

 The first thing to do is put your chopped baby carrots into the food processor or blender.